heroku/buildpack-stdlib/README.md

  This will make the following functions available:

-**Metrics (only available to Official Heroku Buildpacks)**:

-- `nowms`, which returns the current time in millesconds.
-- `mtime`, which measures time elapsed for a specific build step.
-- `mcount`, which logs a count for a specific build step.
-- `mmeasure`, which logs a measure for specific build step.
-- `munique`, which logs a unique measurement build step.
-- `mcount_exit`, which logs an exit event and exits 1.

 **Standard output**:

 - `puts_step`, which outputs a build step in a standardized format.